 The flight's Strategic Master Plan was developed per NFPA 1201, Standard for Providing Fire and Emergency Services to the Public, 4.4.1, says, "A master plan shall be created to coordinate the vision, mission, values, and goals of the Fire Emergency Service Organization."
-In addition, 4.4.9, states, "The master planning process shall attempt to project the future emergency service needs of a service area for 10 to 20 years."
+In addition, 4.4.9, states, "The master planning process shall attempt to project the future emergency service needs of a service area for a minimum of 10 years."
 Short and long term goals (10-20 years) are included in this plan.
-The Strategic Master Plan is also mandatory document per Air Force Instruction 32-2001: Fire Emergency Services
+The master plan utilizes a service-area-wide balanced and cost-effective hazard management strategy that takes into consideration existing conditions and anticipates overall community growth."